 The school will not be responsible for items that are lost or stolen including but not limited to cell phones, electronic devices (e.g. personal iPads, iPods, and GPS watch phones), games and toys.
-Electronic devices will not be used during the school day, including field trips, unless authorized by the principal or instructor to enhance the learning environment.
-All electronic devices will not be used during recess.

 EMERGENCY DISASTER DRILLS

 Tornado and fire drills are conducted according to the requirements of state law.
 Tampering with fire safety equipment or deliberately setting off fire alarm equipment is a serious offense.
 Such an offense is ground for suspension or expulsion and may be accompanied by a complaint with the State Fire Marshal.